shpslogo.jpg (6992 bytes)

 48 ÷ 62 = _____

-When the exponent terms do not have a common base, you simply have to rewrite the terms in normal decimal form and complete the multiplication/division in that form.
+When the exponent terms do not have a common base, you have to rewrite the terms in normal decimal form and complete the multiplication/division in that form.

 Procedure